 No appointment is needed during drop-in time.
 CHS counselors are available for drop-in visits during lunch on most days.

-If you prefer to make an appointment with your counselor for a specific day or time, stop by the counseling office or contact us using the links below.
+If you prefer to make an appointment with your counselor for a specific day or time, call the counseling office at (541) 757-5910, or contact your counselor using the links below.

 The CHS Counseling Team